 Sigtran Protocol – SS7 over IP

 This enables multiple streams to work in parallel.
 Facilitates low latency in the ss7 network and multiple paths to the peer node.
 A user of the ss7 link gets immediate link status (congestion, link down, etc.).
-Network deploys nodes in mated pairs for redundancy.
+The network deploys nodes in mated pairs for redundancy.
 There is a separate wire for each ss7 link.
 The protocol specification in RFC 4666.

 Similar to other protocols, Sigtran also has a protocol stack.
-The lowest layer is the IP layer and the top layer can be any ss7 application layer(e.g INAP, CAP, MAP).
-In the Sigtran stack, there are Sigtran layers (M3UA, M2PA, M2UA, etc.).
+The lowest layer is the IP layer; the top layer can be any ss7 application layer(e.g., INAP, CAP, MAP).
+The Sigtran stack has Sigtran layers (M3UA, M2PA, M2UA, etc.).
 Each layer provides services to the upper layer and uses the services of SCTP for network transport.

 Sigtran Stack